 This year, we are taking a deep breath, finding things we love, and pursuing them!
 That’s not to say my kids are going to love every lesson.
 Obviously, they do have to learn, but I’m embracing the fact that real, living books can teach them what they need to know.

 Honestly, here we are less than a week from when our schools open, and I am not completely sure how it all should look.
 I’m not even sure what books I want to use yet, though I have an idea.
 It’s still all being fleshed out in my mind, but I can honestly say that I’m looking forward to this way of schooling with my kids.
 And truthfully, it’s been a while since I had this much of a calm in my spirit regarding the new school year.

 If you are overwhelmed and sick of the comparison/measuring up game, at least give the Charlotte Mason homeschool approach a good glance.
-Since I’m still in the learning/researching stage, check out what these bloggers have to say about Charlotte Mason’s approach.
+Since I’m still in the learning/researching stage, check out what Simply Charlotte Mason has to say about Charlotte Mason’s approach.